 From Inverness, we head south to view the waters of Loch Ness.
 This is our second largest Scottish loch by surface area but due to its great depth, it is the largest by volume.
 At its deepest point Loch Ness is 755 ft. before we head north and pass.
 The return journey takes us through the villages of Evanton and Alness, arriving back in the port of Invergordon, in plenty time for your ship’s departure.

-Pick up/Drop Off: We will collect you from the port at 10am and take you back at 6pm
+Pick up/Drop Off: We will collect and return you to the port

 Duration: 8 hours